"These build journal entries are part of a Special Series covering BMW M's most popular wing designs.

 It came with a wider carbon wing board of 130cm but retained the standard GTS mounts.

-There were supposedly still complaints about rear end lift.
+It still wasn't enough: there were still complaints about rear end lift.

 Here's Peter running the MK1 GT4 wing at full Angle of Attack.